Private rental affordability, England and Wales: 2023

 2. Rent prices as a percentage of income

-For this bulletin, we deem a property "affordable" if a household would spend the equivalent of 30% or less of their income on rent (for new or existing tenancies), as explained in our Private rental affordability, England, Wales and Northern Ireland quality and methodology information (QMI) report.
+• we deem an area "affordable" if a private-renting household would spend the equivalent of 30% or less of their gross income on rent (for new or existing tenancies) – referred to here as the affordability ratio

 Nôl i'r tabl cynnwys

-3. Affordability in England, Wales and Northern Ireland
+3. Affordability in England and Wales

 Nôl i'r tabl cynnwys